What Happened Summary

 Lesson 2: Clinton had unselfish reasons for running, but her campaign suffered because she wasn’t able to adequately get that message out.

-Clinton wants to set the record straight about her intentions.
-She never felt entitled or power-hungry in her ambitions— she really is passionate about public service and always has been.
+Many people believe one of the main problems with Hillary’s campaign was that it didn’t successfully tell people why she was running for president.
+Did she just feel entitled?
+Clinton wants to set the record straight: She never felt power-hungry in her ambitions — she really is passionate about public service and always has been.
 She says she ran because she honestly felt it was a job she would be good at.

 One of the main reasons she wasn’t good at displaying her qualifications was because she hasn’t ever been one to boast about herself.
 Instead, she wanted to talk about strategies for improving the country.
 Though this humility is a good thing in other circumstances, when you are trying to sell yourself in an election, people need to know what makes you so great.